System of National Accounts: Satellite accounts and supplementary tables

-Each of the SNA core accounts can be complemented with annexes providing extra details, sub-accounts with more detailed breakdowns, satellite accounts linked to the core accounts, and supplementary tables (or account variants) providing additional information.
+Each of the SNA core accounts can be complemented with annexes providing extra details, sub-accounts with more detailed breakdowns of data, satellite accounts linked to the core accounts, and supplementary tables (or account variants) providing additional information.
 Some of these added accounts follow an existing SNA standard, but others could be mainly custom-designed by an NSO for its own (limited) uses in local conditions.
 Ideally all extra national accounts or tables produced by an NSO should be internationally comparable, but that may not always be the case.
-The non-core accounts are in principle always optional (there are exceptions to this norm in the European Union).
+The non-core accounts are in principle always optional (there are some exceptions to this norm in the European Union).
 Whether extra accounts or extra tables are compiled and published by an NSO, depends mainly on their practical usefulness.
 NSO's produce them, if there is a need or demand for such accounts, and if there is a budget to produce the accounts.
-In some countries, it is not yet feasible to produce particular ancillary or satellite accounts, or it is too costly for them to do that.
+In some countries, it is not yet feasible to produce particular ancillary or satellite accounts, or it is too costly for the countries to do that.

 Starting with the 1968 SNA revision, standards are provided for input-output tables (I/O tables) showing interactions between production sectors within the national economy (the enterprises of each sector make payments when they purchase inputs from other sectors, and receive revenue when they sell outputs to other sectors, so that the input and output values can be identified).
 The supply and use tables (SUT tables) are a further development of the input-output analysis for which standards were first created in SNA 1993.
 These SNA tables provide a detailed breakdown of the origin and use of goods and services in the national economy.
 They show in matrix format the supply of goods and services from production and imports, and their destined uses (intermediate and final consumption, capital formation and exports).
 In the European System of Accounts (ESA 2010), it is compulsory for EU member states to provide both SNA standard input-output tables and SNA standard supply & use tables to Eurostat, with a deadline of three years.

 The term "satellite accounts" (comptes satellites) originated in France.
 French statisticians created the first official satellite accounts in the late 1960s, initially with experimental housing accounts in 1968.
 By the 1970s, they had developed systematic satellite accounts for health, education, research & development, social protection, and transportation.
 The goal was to provide detailed analyses of specific sectors to support government planning – maintaining consistency with the central national accounts framework, without altering it.